Kakifrucht/HalfminerSystem/README.md

   - AutoMessage
     - Sends messages in a given interval
     - Messages configurable
+  - ChatManager
+    - Hooks into Vault to get prefix and suffix
+    - Custom chatformats
+      - Default chatformat is bottom one
+      - Permissions can be assigned via custom permission node
+      - Permission to always get permission with highest priority
+    - Denies chatting if globalmute active
+    - Allows easy toggling of globalmute
+    - Plays sound on chat
+    - Disallow
+      - Using color codes
+      - Using formatting codes
+      - Posting links/IPs
+      - Writing capitalized
   - CombatLog
     - Tags players when hitting/being hit
     - Shows health and name of attacker/victim via BossBar